tianshu129/foqat/UserManual.md

 * #### Output

-Output is a list containing 2 tables: results for matched MIR values and OFP time series.
+Output is a list containing 5 tables:

-* #### Examples
+MIR_Result: matched MIR value result;
+OFP_Result: OFP time series of VOC by species;
+OFP_Result_mean: the average value and proportion of OFP of VOC by species (sorted from large to small);
+OFP_Result_group: OFP time series of VOC classified by groups;
+OFP_Result_group_mean: the average value and proportion of OFP of VOC according to major groups (sorted from large to small).

 ``` r
 x = ofp(voc, unit = "ppbv")